Plant a Bee Friendly Garden. Easy to do and great for all pollinators.

 The best way to keep your garden bee-friendly is to use what is called integrated pest management.
 That is an entire blog post in of itself but it basically boils down to attracting beneficial insects to your garden to help minimize the effect of the harmful ones.

 Native and the less hybridized flowers tend to produce more nectar and pollen than their ultra hybridized cousins.
 Even some plants many call weeds are some of the best.

 Early garden flowers/plants include Dandelion.
 I have a large patch of dandelions I let grow every year.
-Usually I let them grow to harvest and then feed to my chickens.
+Usually, I let them grow to harvest and then feed to my chickens.
 Dandelion is a very nutritious plant for people and chickens.
 Some say that the Dandelion nectar is not the best for bees and that it detracts from them going to fruit trees.

-So keep in mind to plant for season long feeding of the bees.
+So keep in mind to plant for season-long feeding of the bees.
 The list below contains early spring as well as late fall bloomers.
-The longer blooming season the better.
+The longer the blooming season the better.